manideep03/Weed-Detection/README.md

 ## How i did it ?

 I used **YOLO(You Only Look Once)** Real time object detection algorithm to detect weeds.
-Dataset i used is taken [kaggle](https://www.kaggle.com/) and dataset name is *crop and weed detection data with bounding boxes* ([Link to dataset](https://www.kaggle.com/ravirajsinh45/crop-and-weed-detection-data-with-bounding-boxes)) which contains around *1300 images*.
+Dataset i used is taken from [kaggle](https://www.kaggle.com/) and dataset name is *crop and weed detection data with bounding boxes* ([Link to dataset](https://www.kaggle.com/ravirajsinh45/crop-and-weed-detection-data-with-bounding-boxes)) which contains around *1300 images*.
 Traning is done in [Goole Colab](https://colab.research.google.com/).

 ## How to use ?
 Structure of the repository